- Home

 World Space Week

-Great Baddow High School looks forward to the annual World Space Week with a variety of activities and themed assemblies.
-Activities have included model building, stories and space themed posters.
+Great Baddow High School looks forward to the annual World Space Week with a variety of activities.
+Activities have included model building, stories and space themed posters, visitors and planetariums.

 A Level visit to the radiotherapy department at UCLH in London